auth0/docs/nodejs-tutorial.md

 		res.redirect("/");
 	});

-> Notice the 'connection' parameter passed in the login?
+> Notice the `connection` parameter passed in the login?
 This is used by Auth0 to determine which identity provider to use.
 This process is also known as the _"home realm discovery"_.
-The example above assumes you created a "MyNewConnection" connection.
+The example above assumes you created a _MyNewConnection_ connection.

 You are almost done!